nayelygut/Election_Analysis/README.md

 # Election_Analysis
-Using python for election analysis

 ## Overview of Election Audit
-Looked at a file that listed all candidate votes by county.
-The goal was to use python code to have a summary of election results.
+The task was to analyze the election results and create a summary using python.
+A csv file that listed all candidate votes by county was provided.
+Once the code was completed, we were able to get a text file with the election results.

 ## Election-Audit Results
 - 369,711 votes were cast in this congressional election.